 - My body loves chocolate as much as I do.
 This was the BEST.
 NEWS.
 EVER, as I love chocolate enough to keep it in my Instagram bio, so it HAD to be a pass.
 When I chose low- to no-sugar added chocolate (see Megan Recommends for some of my favorites!), I experienced almost no spike, thanks to the higher fat content and lower sugar content of chocolate.
 This picture from the Levels Instagram shows the impact of Lily’s stevia sweetened chocolate vs. candy conversation hearts (pure sugar).

 - Sometimes, processed, low-sugar products did better than actual food.
 This is where it gets precarious from a nutritionist’s perspective.
-I had to remind myself regularly that blood sugar isn’t If it were, I’d be eating packaged, chemicalized junk food all day, rather than a breakfast hash that happened to contain a bit of sweet potato, because it scored better.
+I had to remind myself regularly that blood sugar isn’t everything.
+If it were, I’d be eating packaged, chemicalized junk food all day, rather than a breakfast hash that happened to contain a bit of sweet potato, because it scored better.
 I know better, and I want to make sure you know better too.
 Blood sugar is important, but the quality of food is still critical.
 So, when I tried this Quest bar (which I generally don’t recommend due to the factory-made ingredients), I was surprised to see that it scored a 10 from Levels!

 - Smoothies did really well.
 While I always follow my Magic Smoothie Formula to help me balance out macronutrients appropriately, I suspected that a smoothie might still raise blood sugar due to the fruit content.
 Surprisingly, it didn’t, and I did great with smoothies!